Aloshi/EmulationStation/THEMES.md

 Themes can also define menu sounds.
 Sounds should be in the .wav format.

-`<menuScrollSound>` - path to the sound to play when the game list is scrolling.
+`<menuScrollSound>` - path to the sound to play when the game list or fast select menu is scrolling.

+`<menuSelectSound>` - path to the sound to play when the user selects something from the game list.

+`<menuBackSound>` - path to the sound to play when the user "goes up" from a folder in the game list.

+`<menuOpenSound>` - path to the sound to play when the user opens a menu (either the "main menu" or the fast select menu).

 List of variables